 The following is a rough approximation of winter road closures in Yosemite:

 There are virtually endless things to do and amazing sights to see in Yosemite.
-This 2 day itinerary includes my favorite “bucket-list” attractions, while making the most of your short weekend in Yosemite National Park.
+This itinerary includes my favorite “bucket-list” attractions, while making the most of your short 2 days in Yosemite National Park.

-FYI, this itinerary assumes you are visiting when all major roads and attractions in Yosemite, including Glacier Point, Tioga Road, and Mariposa Grove are likely to be open.
+FYI, this itinerary assumes you are visiting when all major roads and attractions in Yosemite, including Glacier Point and Mariposa Grove are likely to be open.

 Yosemite 2 Day Itinerary Map